dannybrian/tulito/README.md

 - Routing (like http://sammyjs.org/)
 - DOM manipulation (like jQuery)

-(NOTE: the lack of dependencies (other than LESS) in tulito is not a statement about other libraries.
+(NOTE: the lack of dependencies (other than Hammer.js) in tulito is not a statement about other libraries.
 I just didn't want to force any more on potential implementors than necessary.
 Face it -- we (Web developers) are a finicky group.
 Better to offend as few as possible.)

 How?
 ----